We return on September 8th

 Starring Marilyn Monroe, Tony Curtis, Jack Lemmon

 On the run from the mob, two male musicians disguise themselves and lay low in an all female brass band, featuring sultry singer Sugar Kane.
 Their hidden identities complicate matters further when romance and attractions arise.
-This outrageous comedy was voted the Number 1 funniest American movie of all time.
+This outrageous comedy was voted the funniest American movie of all time in a poll by the American Film Institute in 2000.

 Friday 15th September